royreznik/Virtual-Shop/README.md

-# HackShop
+# Vitual Shop
-SImple Android Virtual Shop
+SImple Android Virtual Shop, you can buy Cyber Attacks. (not for real)

 My first every build Application, just a small project for school.